 Weingartner’s hair was peppered with frost.
 His cheeks were hollow and his eyes sunken, but his irises were warm and brown.

 Werner stood at attention.
 Gilbert followed suit, albeit with less enthusiasm.

 “I’m here to give my report, sir,” Werner said.
 “I was also informed to report to the major.”

 “Oh yes, good to see you both.
-The major came so suddenly I didn’t think you’d be out of the hospital fast enough to meet him,” the Captain muttered before he motioned into the tent with his head.
+The major came so suddenly I didn’t think you’d be out of the hospital fast enough to meet him,” the captain muttered before he motioned into the tent with his head.
 “Well, come along now.”
-He paused and glanced at Gilbert and then added: “Just the First Lieutenant.”
+He paused and glanced at Gilbert and then added: “Just the oberleutnant.”

 Subtly straightening his uniform, Werner followed Weingartner inside.

 The tent had a familiar layout.
 Along its walls were small, narrow tables stacked with radios and documents.
 A larger, longer table occupied its center.
 The table was covered with a large map with points of interest marked with words, circles, and X’s.
 A man stood by this table staring down at the map.